Gustav Noske: German Revolution and civil war

 To restore order, Noske asked the chief of the Truppenamt in the Reichswehr Ministry, General Hans von Seeckt, to order the regular army to put down the putsch.
 Von Seeckt refused and the government was forced to flee from Berlin.
 However, a general strike called by the unions, the Social Democrats and the government, as well as the refusal of the bureaucracy to recognise the new (self-declared) chancellor Wolfgang Kapp, resulted in a quick collapse of the coup.

 As one of the conditions for ending the general strike, the unions demanded the resignation of Noske as Reichswehrminister.
 Moreover, some within the SPD were unhappy with his conduct during the crisis and deemed him to have been lacking in energy dealing with the putsch.
 He resigned on 22 March 1920.
-Otto Gessler succeeded him.
+Otto Gessler of the German Democratic Party succeeded him.
 Noske would be the last Social Democrat in this position during the Weimar Republic.

 Later career and death

 Noske was Governor (Oberpräsident) of the Province of Hanover from 1920 on.
 He became more conservative and supported Paul von Hindenburg in the elections for Reichspräsident in 1925 and 1932.
-However, as a Social Democrat he was first relieved of his duties in the spring of 1933 and then dismissed on 1 October by the Nazi government.
+Since he was a Social Democrat, the Nazi government relieved him of his duties in the spring of 1933 and then dismissed him on 1 October.
 Noske then moved to Frankfurt.
-In 1944 he was arrested by the Gestapo under suspicion of involvement in the 20 July plot against Adolf Hitler and imprisoned in the Ravensbrück concentration camp.
-Noske was freed by advancing Allied troops from a Gestapo prison in Berlin.
+On 22 July 1944, he was arrested by the Gestapo under suspicion of involvement in the 20 July plot against Adolf Hitler and imprisoned in the Ravensbrück concentration camp.
+He spent seven months in the camps before being transferred to a regular prison.
+Noske was freed by advancing Allied troops from a Gestapo prison in Berlin on 22 April 1945.

 He died in Hanover on 30 November 1946 from a stroke while preparing for a lecture tour of the United States.
 He is buried at Stadtfriedhof Engesohde in Hanover.